jonpchin/gochess/readme.md

 5/31/2016 This project is officially open source. - All commit history has been cleared as some of the git history contained sensitive data.
 <br>

-Go Play Chess - Free Online Real time chess web server in Golang - Creator: Jonathan Chin
+Go Play Chess - Free Online Real time chess web server using websockets - Creator: Jonathan Chin
 <br><b>Features:</b><br>
 <p>1.
 User accounts</p>
 <p>2.
 Time controls</p>